olle/talk-query-response/README.md

     reply-to: bookshelf/library.sci-fi#1337

-A new query is published and we understand the `query` term to mean that there's a _need_ or interest in knowing what books there are in the library.
+A new query is published and we understand the `query` term to mean that there's an _interest_ in knowing what books are in the library.
 A successful scenario could arrive at the following response being consumed.

     response: bookshelf/library.sci-fi#1337
     body: